 Note: These institutions must appear in Schools Attended with a transcript exception requested.

-How do I send my transcripts to AMCAS?
+How do I send my transcripts to the AMCAS program?

-Paper transcripts should be mailed to AMCAS along with an AMCAS Pre-barcoded Transcript Request Form to help us match your transcript(s) to your application.
+Paper transcripts should be mailed to the AMCAS program along with an AMCAS Pre-barcoded Transcript Request Form to help us match your transcript(s) to your application.
 This form is found within the application.

-Paper transcripts may be sent to AMCAS via the U.S. Postal Service or expedited mail services, such as Priority Mail, FedEx, UPS, or DHL.
+Paper transcripts may be sent to the AMCAS program via the U.S. Postal Service or expedited mail services, such as Priority Mail, FedEx, UPS, or DHL.
 Details for each mail service are included below:

 Standard Mail Service: